AhmedHessuin/Graduation-Project/README.md

   * Runnability: Not Runnable - used only in transactionToVerilog.py
 * xmlToverilog.py
   * File Role: Generates the Verilog code from detected transactions which are saved in XML format
-  * Runnability: can be run from a comand line with an optional path argument (--path) determining the XML file path.(if path isn't supplied it is assumed that the XML file is in the working directory with name a.xml)
+  * Runnability: can be run from a command line with an optional path argument (--path) determining the XML file path.(if path isn't supplied it is assumed that the XML file is in the working directory with name a.xml)

 # Project Algorithm Flow:
 ----------------------------